Mortal Kombat (1995 film): Legacy and re-evaluation

-JoBlo.com called Mortal Kombat "colorful, ambitious, and surprisingly funny; Anderson tied everything around a perfect cast lead by the great Robin Shou," while Cary Hiroyuki Tagawa's take on Shang Tsung is now regarded as the ideal portrayal of the sorcerer.
-JoBlo.com also noted that every actor who has taken the role since have been compared to Tagawa, commenting that his delivery "has all the cadence and embellished style like he's on Broadway, but he holds himself physically like he's just casually laying down the law.
-Lambert as Lord Rayden has also received positive coverage with JoBlo.com commenting that he "lent the production maturity and star power.
+Cary Hiroyuki Tagawa's take on Shang Tsung is now regarded as the ideal portrayal of the sorcerer.
+JoBlo.com noted that every actor who has taken the role since has been compared to Tagawa, commenting that his delivery "has all the cadence and embellished style like he's on Broadway, but he holds himself physically like he's just casually laying down the law.
 Tagawa is Shang Tsung."
 Screen Rant reported that while they felt all the main cast members were equally outstanding, Tagawa was "the best casting of the movie to many".
-Screen Rant also referred to the choreography as "top notch", the locations as "amazing", the soundtrack as "pure perfection", and the cast as "dedicated and outstanding", but the CGI as cartoonish and "laughable", the violence as not true to the source material, the Goro animatronic as "not even that impressive by 1995 standards", and the portrayals of Scorpion and Sub-Zero as insulting and "completely wasted".
+Christopher Lambert as Lord Rayden has also received positive coverage with JoBlo.com commenting that he "lent the production maturity and star power" while CBR mentioned that he "steals every scene he appears, delivering ridiculous lines like, 'The fate of billions depends upon you,' before laughing and apologizing".

 Mortal Kombat 11 paid tribute to the first movie with numerous Easter eggs as well as bringing back Cary Hiroyuki Tagawa to play Shang Tsung in the "Aftermath" storyline.
-Subsequent downloadable content would feature voices and likeness from Lambert, Ashby, and Wilson, as the characters they played respectively.
+Subsequent downloadable content would feature voices and likenesses from Christopher Lambert, Linden Ashby and Bridgette Wilson-Sampras as Raiden, Johnny Cage and Sonya Blade, respectively.

-Other media
+Franchise

 Sequel

-A sequel entitled Mortal Kombat: Annihilation was released in 1997.
+A sequel entitled Mortal Kombat Annihilation was released in 1997.
 It was directed by John R. Leonetti, who was the cinematographer of the first film.
 Only Robin Shou and Talisa Soto reprised their roles, with the others being recast.
 Its storyline is largely an adaptation of Mortal Kombat 3, following Earthrealm's warriors in their battle against Shao Kahn.

 In contrast to its predecessor, Annihilation was critically panned and failed at the box office.
 As a result, development of the planned third installment halted and never progressed beyond pre-production.
 In July 2009, actors Chris Casamassa (Scorpion) and Linden Ashby (Johnny Cage) separately announced that they would be reprising their respective roles from the original film, with Casamassa additionally claiming that filming would begin in September of that year, but the project did not commence production.